coldfix/steam-acolyte/README.rst

 **not** use the "Change Account..." option from the steam menu (this will invalidate the login token)!

-It is adviceable not to mix launching steam via acolyte or regularly (this might result in your active logins being invalidated), and I therefore recommend modifying your steam launcher to execute ``steam-acolyte``.
+It is advisable not to mix launching steam via acolyte or regularly (this might result in your active logins being invalidated), and I therefore recommend modifying your steam launcher to execute ``steam-acolyte``.